 We recommend that developers get a title opinion done, provide that to us, or give us an abstract, so we can help them protect themselves and to have that as part of their due diligence when they’re going through it.

 How long does that usually take to get that upfront property information pulled together and established with the county?

 Eric Cannon (3:41)

-The majority of the properties there are no problems, 95% of them.
+In the majority of the properties, there are no problems, 95% of them.
 And a lot of them are either platted lots that you can look on the county assessor’s site or the recorder’s site and find that information out pretty quickly.
 That’s a lot of the preliminary work that we’ll do for somebody.

 The majority of the time, it’s clean, and it’s not an issue, but every once in a while, it is, and it can be a real big problem, especially if it’s a railroad because it could take years.
-We’ve had projects where it’s held up the project for years to get that abandonment done, or vacation is taken care of.
+We’ve had projects where it’s held up the project for years to get that abandonment done or vacate is taken care of.

 If it needs city water or city sewer to be able to do a project.
 Those can create issues with islands.
 You can’t create an island when you do an annexation.
 You got to make sure that you’re annexing everything contiguous to the city.
 So that’s something that we have to take into consideration.